jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/IOT_Platform_Install.md

--> Now we going to search and pull the trigger, template, Postgres and debug nodes from the top left search panel in the node-red web interface later on wire the nodes in the given order.
+-> Now we are going to search and pull trigger, template, Postgres and debug nodes from the top left search panel in the node-red web interface later on wire the nodes in the given order.

             trigger->template->Postgres->debug